 So, how would you market food made from insects to appeal to American teenagers?
 Come up with a product and a name.

 The first part of this project, you will create 3 Logos for your product.
-Each logo will be 400px X 400px, saved as JPG.
+Each logo will be 400px wide (you decide on the height), saved as a JPG.

 Mr. Machtay will review with the class: What makes a good logo?
 There should not be a lot of extra space between lines of type.
 Group things together so that you create a design out of the lettering.

 What colors and what typefaces will you select to represent your product?
 What designs will appeal to a teen audience?

 Most logos don’t have pictures.
 They may have simple shapes that represent the product or emphasize the letters in the name.
 Consider logos on products that you like.

 Complete 3 Logos.
 Show them to Mr. Machtay and he will help select which Logo to use in your advertisements.